alinsjs/alins/README.md

 setCount(++count);
 ```

 If you really don't like these, then you should like `Alins`.
-Compared to vue3 and React, Alins has the following features and advantages

 ```js
 // Alins